The next intake of students for this postgraduate course will be in semester 1, 2017. Applications will open in the fourth quarter of 2016.

 - Contact UoM Commercial Ltd: email@example.com

-Applications for the next intake will open in the second quarter of 2016.
+Applications for the next intake will open in the final quarter of 2016.
 Places are strictly limited.

 If you would like to find out more about the program, read the attached brochure (below), email firstname.lastname@example.org or phone 03 9810 3174.